 To date, only a few pre-clinical studies have demonstrated the therapeutic potential of MSC treatment in animal models of ASD.
-Ha et al[168] report that adipose MSCs (Ad-MSCs) are transplanted intraventricularly into the brains of neonatal fetal pups at a very early stage.
-This early intervention reduces repetitive behavior and anxiety, and improves social deficits in mice prenatally exposed to VPA, through the rescue of decreased IL-10 and vascular endothelial growth factor (VEGF) levels together with upregulation of reduced phosphatase and tensin homolog (PTEN) proteins in the brain.
+Ha et al[168] reported that adipose MSCs are transplanted intraventricularly into the brains of neonatal fetal pups at a very early stage.
+This early intervention reduces repetitive behavior and anxiety, and improves social deficits in mice prenatally exposed to VPA through the rescue of decreased IL-10 and vascular endothelial growth factor levels together with upregulation of reduced PTEN proteins in the brain.
 In addition, it has been demonstrated that by promoting the maturation of newly formed neurons in the granular cell layer of the dentate gyrus, MSC transplantation restores post-developmental hippocampal neurogenesis in VPA-exposed mice[169].
 This is associated with improvements in cognitive and social behavior 2 wk after transplantation of the MSCs and thus may be related to the modulation of hippocampal neurogenesis[169].

-A widely accepted mouse model of ASD is the BTBR T+, tf/J (Black and Tan Brachyury, BTBR) inbred mouse strain, which display autistic-like behavior and neuroanatomical abnormalities, including absence of corpous callosum and reduced hippocampal commissure, analogous to the core endophenotype of autism[170-172].
+A widely accepted mouse model of ASD is the BTBR T+, tf/J (Black and Tan Brachyury, BTBR) inbred mouse strain, which display autistic-like behavior and neuroanatomical abnormalities, including absence of corpus callosum and reduced hippocampal commissure, analogous to the core endophenotype of autism[170-172].
 It has been shown that intracerebroventricular transplant of human MSCs into BTBR mice results in a reduction of stereotypical behaviors and cognitive rigidity and an improvement in social behavior[173].
-Furthermore, elevated BDNF levels and hippocampal neurogenesis were detected in the MSCs-transplanted BTBR mice[173].
-This finding then promoted an investigation of the behavioral effects of transplanted MSCs which were induced to secrete higher amount of neurotrophic factors (NurOwn®) in BTBR mice[174].
+Furthermore, elevated brain-derived neurotrophic factor levels and hippocampal neurogenesis were detected in the MSCs-transplanted BTBR mice[173].
+This finding then promoted an investigation of the behavioral effects of transplanted MSCs, which were induced to secrete a higher amount of neurotrophic factors (NurOwn®) in BTBR mice[174].
 This study demonstrated NurOwn®[175] are superior to MSCs without induced neurotrophic factors in several aspects.
-In particular, NurOwn® contains 2 and 5 fold levels of BDNF and glial cell-derived neurotrophic factor (GDNF) respectively, compared to MSCs from the same donor[176].
-Moreover, NurOwn® transplantation increases male-female social interaction, decreases repetitive behavior (changes which can be sustained for 6-mo after treatment), and improves cognitive flexibility in BTBR mice[174].
-Exosomes derived from MSCs (MSC-exo) serve as the main mediators of the therapeutic effect of MSC, with an involvement in repairing damaged tissues, suppressing inflammatory responses and modulating the immune system[177,178].
+In particular, NurOwn® contains 2 and 5 fold levels of brain-derived neurotrophic factor and glial cell-derived neurotrophic factor, respectively, compared to MSCs from the same donor[176].
+Moreover, NurOwn® transplantation increases male-female social interaction, decreases repetitive behavior (changes which can be sustained for 6 mo after treatment), and improves cognitive flexibility in BTBR mice[174].
+Exosomes derived from MSCs serve as the main mediators of the therapeutic effect of MSC, with an involvement in repairing damaged tissues, suppressing inflammatory responses, and modulating the immune system[177,178].
 Their potential as a surrogate of therapeutic MSCs has been widely explored.
-Recently, it has been shown that BTBR mice treated with MSC-exo via intranasal administration present with significant behavioral improvements in social interaction and ultrasonic communication and reduced repetitive behavior.
-Interestingly, BTBR mothers that were treated with MSC-exo showed improvements in maternal behaviors such as pup retrieval behavior[179].
+Recently, it has been shown that BTBR mice treated with exosomes derived from MSCs via intranasal administration present with significant behavioral improvements in social interaction and ultrasonic communication and reduced repetitive behavior.
+Interestingly, BTBR mothers that were treated with exosomes derived from MSCs showed improvements in maternal behaviors such as pup retrieval behavior[179].